carlosivanr/hugo_website/content/guides/logistic-regression/2021-12-18-multinomial-regression/index.en.markdown

 ```

 ### Prepare Data
-Since both of our predictor variables are not factored, use the `as.factor()` function to convert them and save into the chatData data frame.
-Next, we will want to relevel our predictor varibales.
-The `relevel()` function takes two inputs, the column of the factor that needs to be releveled and the reference variable.
+Since both of our predictor variables are not factored, we use the `as.factor()` function to convert them and save into the chatData data frame.
+Next, we will want to relevel our predictor variables to arrange them and set a reference level.
+The reference level is what is used as the main comparison variable.
+The `relevel()` function takes two inputs, the column of the factor that needs to be releveled and the reference level.
 For this example we want to set "No response/Walk Off" as the reference for Success, and "Male" as the reference for Gender.
-One way to think about multinomial regression is view it as a series of binary logistic regression models where one variable is compared to all others.
-It is the reference level that is compared with all other levels of that variable in multinomial regression.
+One way to think about multinomial regression is view it as a series of binary logistic regression models where one level (the reference) is compared to all others.
+In multinomial regression, it is the reference level that is compared with all other levels of the variable.

 ```r
 chatData$Gender <- as.factor(chatData$Gender)